TwigWorld/eslint-config-twig/README.md

 ## Installation

 1. If you don't already have a package.json file, create one with `npm init` or `yarn init`.
-2. Then we need to install everything needed by the config:
+2. Then install everything needed by the config:
 `npx install-peerdeps --dev eslint-config-twig`
-3. You can see in your package.json there are now a big list of devDependencies.
-4. Create a .eslintrc file in the root of your project's directory (it should live where package.json does).
-Your .eslintrc file should look like this:
+3. Create a .eslintrc config file in the root of your project if you don't have one already and add the `twig` config to it.

 ```
 {